Qu3b411/Cryptor/README.md

 # C2 Payload Cryptor

 NOTES:
-I'm starting work on a reverse shell, ths is not complete but the directory is in the payloads, I'm still not sure yet how i am going to write this payload, but it isn't a simple redirection of stdin/stdout.
-Please dont expect that to run if you set that as the payload
+I'm starting work on a reverse shell, ths is not complete but the directory is in the payloads, I'm still not sure yet how I am going to write this payload, but it isn't a simple redirection of stdin/stdout.
+Please dont expect that to run if you set that as the payload.

 Linux compatibilty is not here yet, but it is close, @fox345 is going to be working on developing that element of the functionality in the LinuxAdaptation branch